‘Chandra badani kholo dwar/Tihare Manmohan thare hai Holi khelne ko (Open the door, moon/ Krishna is waiting to play

-Baithki Holi is said to date back to the mid-19th century, when renowned musician Ustad Amanullah Khan from Rampur district in Uttar Pradesh, introduced it to Almora.
-“It is said that around 1850, Khan came to Almora and initiated classical music here,” says Naveen Bisht, a Holiyar in Almora.
+Baithki Holi is said to date back to the mid-19th century, when renowned musician Ustad Amanullah Khan from Rampur district in Uttar Pradesh introduced it to Almora.
+“It is said that around [the year] 1850, Khan came to Almora and initiated classical music here,” says Naveen Bisht, a Holiyar in Almora.
 “But even people with no knowledge of Hindustani classical music can learn and sings songs of Holi, which is why the tradition of Holiyar is still alive.”

 According to the Hindu calendar, Holi in Kumaon starts in December, on the first day of the month of Paush.
 But celebrations really pick up only in March, a week before Dhaulendi, or the day of Holi with colours.
 Around this time, Baithki Holi transforms into Khadi Holi – standing and dancing to celebrate the advent of spring.
 In some villages, the women visit each house in the village and dance to the songs of Holi.

 Then there is Mahila Holi, also celebrated exclusively by women in homes and temples a week before the day of Holi.
-The women gather, dance and sing songs to the gods, to Radha-Krishna, Ganesh and Shiv.
+They gather, dance and sing songs to the gods, to Radha-Krishna, Ganesha and Shiva.

 In early March, I attended three Mahila Holi celebrations in the villages of Munsiari block of Pithoragarh district.
 This photo essay documents the festivities in chilly Munsiari (‘place of snow’) – located 2,270 metres above sea level – and records the songs of Holi sung by Kumaoni women.